-- The average exchange rate for the period April 1, 2024 through December 31, 2024 of \$1.00 to \$\frac{4}{152.9763}\$ for the unaudited pro forma condensed combined statement of profit or loss and other comprehensive income for the nine months ended December 31, 2024; - The average exchange rate for the period April 1, 2023 through March 31, 2024 of \$1.00 to ¥144.0376 for the unaudited pro forma condensed combined statement of profit or loss and other comprehensive income for the year ended March 31, 2024.
+- The period end exchange rate as of September 30, 2024 of USD 1.00 to JPY 142.7830 for the unaudited pro forma condensed combined balance sheet as of September 30, 2024; - The average exchange rate for the period April 1, 2024 through September 30, 2024 of USD 1.00 to JPY 151.6367 for the unaudited pro forma condensed combined statement of operations for the six months ended September 30, 2024; - The average exchange rate for the period April 1, 2023 through March 31, 2024 of USD 1.00 to JPY 144.0376 for the unaudited pro forma condensed combined statement of operations for the year ended March 31, 2024. - BB.

-- BB.
 Reflects the elimination of interest earned on marketable securities held in the trust account. - CC.
+Reflects the pro forma adjustment to record the nonrecurring compensation expense and tax benefit related to additional compensation to be paid to Coincheck executive officers and directors upon Closing.
+The balance sheet impact related to this compensation is presented as part of adjustment (G). - DD.
 Reflects the pro forma adjustment to record the nonrecurring compensation expense and tax benefit related to additional compensation to be paid to Coincheck directors.
 This compensation expense is subject to a service period extending one year from Closing, at which time the compensation will be paid.
 This expense is considered to be nonrecurring as it will be fully recognized in the first year following Closing.
+Further, as the vesting period begins at Closing, there will be no balance sheet impact recorded as of Closing. - EE.
+Reflects the IFRS 2 non-cash expenses derived from the excess of the fair value of equity instruments deemed to have been issued by Coincheck over the fair value of identifiable net assets of Thunder Bridge arisen from the assumed capital reorganization, as explained in adjustment (E) above.
+This amount is reflected as an adjustment to general and administrative expenses for the year ended March 31, 2024. - FF.
+Reflects nonrecurring transaction costs incurred by Coincheck and Thunder Bridge including, but not limited to, advisory fees, legal fees, and registration fees.
+The balance sheet impact related to the cash settlement of these costs is presented at adjustment (C).

-3. Net Profit per Share
+4. Net Profit per Share